Nellousan/px2ansi/README.md

 # Installation

-Installation is not mandatory, if you want to use Px2ANSI without installion, see the Non-Install Use below.
+Installation is not mandatory, if you want to use Px2ANSI without installation, see the Non-Install Use below.

 Px2ANSI isn't distributed with package managers, but fortunately, it is still very easy to install: